-From the outside, the museum building itself is an attraction featuring old architecture that dates back to the early 1900s.
+The museum building is an attraction from the outside, featuring old architecture that dates back to the early 1900s.

 4. DAF Museum

 The DAF Museum is a fascinating and intriguing museum.

 If you love automobiles, you should definitely schedule your visit here.
 Located in the city centre, not far from both the train station and the Van Abbemuseum, the DAF museum is all about cars, trucks, and vehicle manufacturing, and history.